bilgino/angularforddd/README.md

 The bounded context pattern in Domain-Driven Design divides the domain model into related domain fragments.
 In a service-based environment a bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern!
 This is similar to **Domain Modules** where we mark the boundaries based on features.
-Applying the bounded context pattern to domain modules allows us to structure modules in a domain-centric approach.
+Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven approach.
 A bounded context should consist of at least one aggregate and may consist of several aggregates.
 An important aspect with regard to SPA applications is that the (client- or server-side) bounded context must integrate a RESTful interface, because the Angular router engine complies with the navigational behaviour of hypermedia APIs.
 A bounded context should not only be coupled to the URI of the entry point (root): `/BoundedContextA/*API`; `/BoundedContextB/*API`.